How to Install an Attic Fan in 9 Steps

 Step 5: Cut out the circle

-In this part of the process, you can use a reciprocating saw to do the cutting.
+In this part of the process, you can use a reciprocating saw to cut.

 A reciprocating saw is a portable electric saw that includes a blade that can cut into and out of a surface.
 To start, use the pilot hole you drilled before.
 Then, cut out the hole by following the line you drew with the saw.
 Finally, you can remove the cut-out of the wall or the roofing piece from the hole and discard it.